 "Okay, okay, I am!"
 Kyle said hastily.
 "Jesus!"

 "Good," Cartman said, finally letting go of Kyle's shoulders.
-He turned around and started heading back to the storage bin.
+He turned around and headed back to the storage bins.
 "All right, so we still need to find a shovel…"

 Kyle turned himself in the opposite direction and gaped at the tools hanging on the wall.
 He rubbed one of his shoulders, trying to soothe the aching feeling as a result of Cartman clutching them way too tightly.